 The tee pads (two sets per hole) are concrete or pavers.
 Hopefully they will all be concrete eventually.
 Tee signs at am tees show hole locations and distance.
 Look for next tee arrows under the baskets.

 The league/park have done a good job of cleaning the brush up, but there are still a few "palmetto hell" holes where a disc could be lost.

 From what I understand, the police have chased the homeless people out of the park.

 The course uses a few of the original holes, some with new pin placements etc so the course retains a little of its original style.

-A note on finding hole 1: Enter the park and go past the library on your left.
+Other Thoughts: A note on finding hole 1: Enter the park and go past the library on your left.
 When you see the brand new rec center on your right, turn into the 1st parking lot on your right (east side of building) and follow to end.
 As of this writing the pro tees are in a little grass island on the left and the am tees are straight off the edge of the pavement.
-First basket tucked into the woods on the right side of the fairway.
-The other, more open basket that you will see is 18's.

 Also, I strongly encourage getting the map from the rec center before heading out for the 1st time.